Turkey unveils Great Synagogue as Jewish population fades

-EDIRNE, Turkey (Reuters) - When the domes of Edirne’s abandoned Great Synagogue caved in, Rifat Mitrani, the town’s last Jew, knew it spelled the end of nearly two millennia of Jewish heritage in this Turkish town.
+EDIRNE, Turkey, March 25 (Reuters) - When the domes of Edirne’s abandoned Great Synagogue caved in, Rifat Mitrani, the town’s last Jew, knew it spelled the end of nearly two millennia of Jewish heritage in this Turkish town.

 As a boy, Mitrani studied Hebrew in the synagogue’s gardens and, in the 1970s, dispatched its Torah to Istanbul after the community shrank to just three families.
 In 1975, he unlocked its doors and swept away the cobwebs to marry his wife Sara.